p27mcgee/accessible/PROJECT_STRUCTURE.md

 ## Database Schema

-The schema is defined in `sql/schema.sql` and matches the JPA entity definitions:
+The schema is defined in `sql/schema.sql`:

 ### Artist Table
 ```sql